Knowledge base

 - Each domain name is reserved and managed by a registrar (registration office).
 For example, Infomaniak is a registrar, one of the cheapest in Switzerland.

-- The DNS of a domain name are configured with the registrar that manages the domain name.
+- The DNS of a domain name are configured with the registrar managing the domain name.

-- The DNS zone can be managed by the registrar or another service provider.
+- The DNS zone can be handled by the registrar or another provider.

-- Web hosting and email service can be handled by any host.
+- Web hosting and the Mail Service can be handled by any host.

-In the most common example, it is therefore possible to have 1 different provider for the following services: domain name registration and DNS management, DNS zone management, Web hosting, Mail Service.
+In the most complex case, it is therefore possible to have 1 different provider for the following services: domain name reservation and DNS management, DNS zone management, web hosting, Mail Service.

-The following diagram summarizes these different possibilities, with X, Y, A and B being different providers.
+The following diagram summarizes these different possibilities with the involvement of different providers:

 Infomaniak

 As a registrar and host, Infomaniak can manage all these services.
-It is the simplest solution.
+It's the simplest solution.

-- In the case of Infomaniak, the DNS are generally in the form of nsXX.infomaniak.com and nsXX.infomaniak.com (XX such as 11 or 12 for example).
+- In the case of Infomaniak, the DNS are generally of the form nsXX.infomaniak.com and nsXX.infomaniak.com (XX like 11 or 12 for example).

-- You can modify the DNS of your domain name, as well as modify the "inside" of these DNS, that is to say modify the DNS zone of a domain name.
+- You can modify the DNS of your domain name, as well as modify the "inside" of these DNS i.e. modify the DNS zone of a domain name.

 And in these DNS zones, to redirect traffic to services, we distinguish: